Thomisus spectabilis: Closely related species

 Australian crab spiders are very similar to other crab spiders across the world, such as the European, Alaskan, or Canadian crab spider.
-A similarity in these spiders is that rather than building webs, they hide from their prey and ambush them with their forelimbs.
+One similarity between these spiders is that rather than building webs, they hide from their prey and ambush them with their forelimbs.

 Crab spiders are in the family Thomisidae.
 This family has four lineages/clades: Borboropactus clade, Epidius clade, Stephanopis clade and the Thomisus clade.
 The Australian crab spider belongs to the Thomisus clade.
 There is very minimal genetic divergence in this clade.
 The ability of Thomisus spectabilis to change color is shared by Misumena, Diaea, and Runcinia spiders which are also members of the Thomisidae family and have high genetic relatedness with the Australian Crab spider.
 Misumena vatia is a close relative of T. spectabilis but instead has a holarctic distribution.
 Thomisids fall within the larger Dionycha clade, and this clade is defined by the loss of an unpaired tarsal claw for the animal.
 Genetic sequencing of Thomisids found that the 16S gene was 430 nucleotide base pairs long, H3 gene was 328 base pairs, and COI gene was 557 base pairs.
 All of these basepair numbers are unique to the Thomisids within the Dionycha clade.

 There are three distinct features that define a spider from the Thomisidae family: leg 3 and leg 4 are shorter and weaker than leg 1 and leg 2, lateral eyes that are larger than median eyes, and presence of a group of setae.
 The Thomisus clade of the Australian crab spider has the following morphological similarities: circular scopula hairs, subequal bulbus, disc shaped tegulum, a sperm duct with a spherical, peripheral course, no conductor, and no median apophysis.

 Habitat and distribution

 Habitat

-The Australian crab spiders choose habitats that increase their chances of catching prey.
+Australian crab spiders choose habitats that increase their chances of catching prey.
 Since this involves creating contrast between itself and the flower, it will pick flower colors and flower positions that maximize the contrast.
 Due to the importance of contrast with flowers, these spiders cannot simply choose habitats with large numbers of its prey.
 Instead, they must think about both flower type and prey number while choosing habitats in a way that maximizes capture.
 T. spectabilis is mostly attracted to staying in flowers that are newer, and is drawn to them through olfactory cues.
 It is most commonly found in tropical or subtropical areas, but some also prefer white clothing lines.